-Whether prosecuting an offender, stopping an attacker, or saving a business, Phill says that the impact his DFIR work has on people's lives makes it all feel worthwhile.
-And he has extended his footprint through his research and his work as a SANS instructor for FOR500: Windows Forensic Analysis and FOR528: Ransomware for Incident Responders course instructor.
+Whether providing evidence to prosecute an offender, stopping an attacker, or saving a business, Phill says that the impact his DFIR work has on people's lives makes it all feel worthwhile.
+And he has extended his footprint through his research and his work as a SANS as FOR500: Windows Forensic Analysis and FOR528: Ransomware for Incident Responders course instructor.

 "On a number of occasions, I've had people reach out to me to say that something I've shared or research I've done has helped them with a conviction, and that's really rewarding," Phill explains.

 Phill started his career at the State Electronic Evidence Branch (SEEB) in Sydney, Australia providing investigative support by examining electronic devices involved in major crime across the state of New South Wales (NSW).
-He is now a Digital Forensic Investigator at Klein & Co, working for fellow SANS Instructor Nick Klein.
+He is now a Lead Investigator at CyberCX, working for fellow SANS Instructor Nick Klein.

 Throughout his career, Phill has identified, preserved, analyzed, and presented digital evidence on thousands of devices - including computers, mobile devices, GPS devices, and CCTV systems - in local, state, and federal courts.
 Now he spends time leading teams to assist small, medium, and large organizations deal with everything from civil investigations and business email compromise to ransomware and nation state threats as an incident responder and forensic analyst.

 Phill also writes a weekly blog summarizing industry news and updates.
 "I try to keep as close to the people pushing the industry forward as I can," he says.
 "We can all get better by encouraging our peers to document the research they're doing and share it to help the community validate and improve our understanding."